mendix/docs/refguide/export-mappings.md

 {% endmarkdown %}</div>

-## Optional mapping elements
+## Optional Mapping Elements<a name="optional"></a>

-<a name="optional"></a>For some selected schema elements defining an Entity is optional.
+For some selected schema elements defining an Entity is optional.
 This is the case when the schema element:

 *   does not contain any attributes,
 *   has a maximum occurrence of 1 (maxOccurs="1"),